 - A. Lots subject to this Ordinance: This Ordinance applies to any Parent Lot that is greater than twelve acres, and to any lot created by subdivision from any Parent Lot that was greater than twelve acres. - B. Required Open Space Development: Any subdivision of any Parent Lot greater than twelve acres must be and Open Space Subdivision, unless exempted by the following subsection. - C. Exemptions: The following lots created by subdivision are exempt from the requirement for Open Space Development (but not from any restrictions from further subdivision contained in this Ordinance). - 1.
-Three Lot Exemption: Lots created by the subdivision that meet the following requirements: - (a) Use Limitations: The lots are limited in use to single family dwellings: - (b) Number of Lots: Not more than three lots may be created under this subsection from any Parent Lot, including any later subdivision of any lots created from the Parent Lot: and - (c) Frontage limitation: At least 200 feet of frontage of the Parent Lot shall not be used for the lots exempted by this subsection.
+Three Lot Exemption: Lots created by the subdivision that meet the following requirements: - a.
+Use Limitations: The lots are limited in use to single family dwellings;

-- 2. Large Lot Exemption: Any lot created by the subdivision that has at least ten (10) acres: and - 3.
+- b.
+Number of Lots: Not more than three lots may be created under this subsection from any Parent Lot, including any later subdivision of any lots created from the Parent Lot; and - c.
+3 Frontage limitation: At least 200 feet of frontage of the Parent Lot shall not be used for the lots exempted by this subsection. - 2.
+Large Lot Exemption: Any lot created by the subdivision that has at least ten (10) acres; and - 3.
 Nonresidential Lot Exemption: Lots created by the subdivision that are restricted to nonresidential uses.

-325.4 Standards and Conditions:
+324.4 Standards and Conditions-

-- A. Use of Lots in Open Space Developments: The following uses are permitted on lots in an Open Space Development - 1.
+- A. Use of Lots in Open Space Developments: The following uses are permitted on lots in an Open Space Development; - 1.
 Residential uses as permitted by the Zoning Ordinance. - 2.
-Outdoor recreation, such as golf courses, riding stables, skating rinks and other forms of outdoor recreation, provided: - (a) The siting of all outdoor recreation facilities will be subject to approval by the Planning Board under its Site Plan Review Regulations. - (b) Spectator events are incidental and not operated as a primary business: - (c) Accessory service buildings are limited to those necessary for the pursuit of the recreational activity: and - (d) No area developed for active recreation is located within 150 feet of any lot used for a residence. - 3.
+Outdoor recreation, such as golf courses, riding stables, skating rinks and other forms of outdoor recreation, provided: - a.
+The siting of all outdoor recreation facilities will be subject to approval by the Planning Board under its Site Plan Review Regulations. - b.
+Spectator events are incidental and not operated as a primary business; - c.
+Accessory service buildings are limited to those necessary for the pursuit of the recreational activity; and - d.
+No area developed for active recreation is located within 150 feet of any lot used for a residence. - 3.
 Commercial and non-commercial agriculture and forestry. - B. Maximum Density: The number of dwelling units permitted in any Open Space Development shall not exceed the number of single family dwelling units permitted for a Conventional Subdivision that conforms to Section 204 of the Deerfield Zoning Ordinance and that would be approved by the Planning Board. - C. Uses Restricted: No lots in an open space development may be used for manufactured housing, trailers, recreational vehicles, campers, or similar semi-permanent housing, whether provided with a foundation or not.

-D. Design Standards
+D. Design Standards:

-- 1. Setbacks: Open Space Development are subject to the following setbacks, and building separation, in place of the area and yard dimensions in Section 204: - (a) Setbacks: No Structure, road (except the road giving access to the subdivision), septic System, or parking area may be located: - (1) Front Setback: Within one hundred (100) feet from the edge of a public right-of-way in existence prior to the open space development subdivision. - (2) Side and rear Setback or Buffer: Within fifty (50) feet of an abutting property line to the subdivision.
+- 1. Setbacks: Open Space Development are subject to the following setbacks, and building separation, in place of the area and yard dimensions in Section 204: - a.
+Setbacks: No Structure, road (except the road giving access to the subdivision), septic System, or parking area may be located: - 1) Front Setback: Within one hundred (100) feet from the edge of a public right-of-way in existence prior to the open space development subdivision. - 2) Side and rear Setback or Buffer: Within fifty (50) feet of an abutting property line to the subdivision. - b.
+Internal Setbacks and Separation: - 1) Front setback: Structures shall be located at least twenty-five (25) feet from the edge of any roads in the subdivision.